 The Future of Humanity Happening Now

 Like a frog in a warming pot, you may not notice the advances in technology that are happening all around you that will dictate the future of humanity.
 Once you start to pay attention, you will see them frequently.
 I'm collecting here some examples as I happen to notice them.
 Red entries are the most recent.
-Items denoted with * have also been posted on Twitter, @ast309.
+Items denoted with * have also been posted on X/Twitter, @ast309 and LinkedIn.

 Artificial Intelligence